trennlinie

 (Surrender - with friendly permission of © Wojciech Welc)

-For the release of The Singles 86-98, of course, Alan was involved but he didn't talk to any band member (just record company and management etc.), although he had his input on the box sets, which versions to be used, artwork, label copy, promo items, marketing ideas aso.
-And he was ignored by most journalists.
+On 28 September The Videos 89-98 and The Singles 89-98 were released.
+For these releases Alan was involved, but he didn't talk to any of the remaining band members (just to the record company and management, etc.), although he had his input on the box sets, which versions were to be used, artwork, label copy, promo items, marketing ideas, etc. Nevertheless, he was ignored by most journalists.

 Alan: "I never pushed myself forward as a member of the band and the media tends to concentrate on lead vocalists and songwriters - to a lot of people, the 'techno-nerd' in the studio isn't really that glamorous.
 I also haven't been to death's door and back and more importantly, I committed the heinous crime of leaving the band - so, out of sight, out of mind.
 I can accept all these things but I was annoyed in particular with the DM Singles E.P.K (a short film) which I thought was extremely imbalanced - to have 10 years of one's hard and dedicated work represented by about 30 seconds out of a 20 minute piece is pretty insulting.
 I was also excluded from (and not even advised about) the interview with Anton Corbijn where the other band members discussed his videos for the singles - the same singles that I worked and performed on."[4]